 The 2017-18 Eugene P. Beard Fellow in Ethics was Marianne Potvin, a PhD candidate in Architecture and Urban Planning.
 Her primary interests lie at the intersection of humanitarian aid and the creation of inclusive and just cities.
 Potvin's dissertation will consider the challenges to humanitarian legitimacy that arise when aid actors go from protecting individual lives to increasingly engaging with urban politics and urban systems.

 The 2016-17 Eugene P. Beard Fellow in Ethics was Kelsey Berry, a PhD candidate in Health Policy, concentrating in Ethics.
 Her primary interest is justice and health resource allocation.
 Berry's dissertation will consider the role of vulnerability in the allocation of health resources, where vulnerability is defined as poor integration of a person or group into the institutional or relational features of a society.

 The 2015-16 Eugene P. Beard Fellow in Ethics was Zeynep Pamuk, a PhD candidate in Government.
 Her research interests are in democratic theory, theories of authority and sovereignty, the philosophy of science and social science, and social epistemology.
 Pamuk’s dissertation is about the role of experts in democratic societies, with a focus on issues that involve the translation and use of science in political decisions.

-This named fellowship is made possible by a generous gift from Eugene Beard, a long-time supporter of the Center.
+This named fellowship was made possible by a generous gift from Eugene Beard, a long-time friend and generous supporter of the Center.
 Beard also sponsored the first-named Graduate Fellows in Ethics from 1996-2001 and the Eugene P. Beard Faculty Fellowships from 2001-2007.